pilotmoon/PopClip-Extensions/README.md

 ![Screenshot showing extensions in use.](https://raw.github.com/pilotmoon/PopClip-Extensions/master/docs-assets/example.png)

-This repository contains the documentation for making your own extensions (this readme file) as well as the source files for the extensions published on the main [PopClip Extensions](http://pilotmoon.com/popclip/extensions) page.
-Plus bonus extensions not published on that page.
+This repository contains the documentation for making your own extensions (this readme file) as well as the source files for the extensions published in the official [PopClip Extensions](http://pilotmoon.com/popclip/extensions) directory.

 ### License